 However Jesus appeared, that is how we will look on that day when the dead in Christ shall rise.
 We will be very real, very three dimensional (at least), with recognizable continuity with our mortal bodily, but freed from the imperfections and anomalies of disease, genetic mutation, and bad living.
 We will be as God made us to be.

-only as we are introduced.
+I believe the Scriptures support the idea that we will recognize each other only as we are introduced.
 Who introduces us?
 Of course, only Jesus people will enjoy heaven, people Jesus has chosen and called.
 The Holy Spirit of God will bring us together and reveal us to each other in joyful reunion.
 In the same way Jesus introduced John to Mary, the Holy Spirit will say, "Mother, behold thy son; son, behold thy Mother."

 We will make new friendships such as we could never experience in this life, friendships that are without anxiety, without self-consciousness, without any of the barriers with which we struggled in the flesh.
 We will work together (yes, we work in heaven) with teams of capable and cooperative individuals such as we have never dreamed possible.